OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-16.md

 ## Acts 16:25

-About midnight, Paul and Silas were praying and singing hymns to God, and the other prisoners were listening to them.
+Around midnight, Paul and Silas were praying and singing hymns to God, and the other prisoners were listening to them.

 ## Acts 16:26